mfornos/awesome-microservices/README.md

 - [Spring Boot](http://projects.spring.io/spring-boot/) - Makes it easy to create stand-alone, production-grade Spring based applications.

 #### Kotlin

+- [Http4k](https://www.http4k.org/) - Lightweight but fully-featured HTTP toolkit written in pure Kotlin that enables the serving and consuming of HTTP services in a functional and consistent way.
 - [Ktor](https://ktor.io/) - Framework for building asynchronous servers and clients in connected systems using the Kotlin programming language.

 #### Scala